muir/date/README.md

 Database convience is provided by implementations of sql.Valuer and sql.Scanner

-## Current status
+## Development status

 This is brand new code.
-It has tests, but it isn't use anywhere yet.
+It has tests, but it isn't used anywhere yet.